one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/02_HybridCloud_Migration_Lab02_ASR.md

     * Subnet Name: **migsub**
     * Subnet address range: **10.10.10.0/24**

-## Task 3 - Create a Recovery Services vault
+## Exercise 3 - Create a Recovery Services vault

 This task is the normal starting point for a typical lift and shift migration as you would normally have a robust source environment to migrate.

 1. Click **+Create a resource > ManagementStorage > Backup and Site Recovery** and enter **MyVault** as the Name and **ASRMigration** as the Resource Group.
 Click **Review + Create** and then **Create**.

-## Task 4 - Select a replication goal
+## Exercise 4 - Select a replication goal

 1. Once the vault deployment has succeeded, click on **Go to Resource** or in the search bar type in **MyVault** and select it.
 2. In the **Getting Started** Menu, click **Site Recovery** > **Prepare Infrastructure**.